sakaki-/archlinux-on-b3/README.md

 The older images are still available [here](https://github.com/sakaki-/archlinux-on-b3/releases).

 > Please read the instructions below before proceeding.
 Also please note that the image is provided 'as is' and without warranty.
-And also, since it is largely based on the Kirkwood image from [archlinuxarm.org](http://archlinuxarm.org) (fully updated as of 29 March 2015), please refer to that site for licensing details of firmware files etc.
+And also, since it is largely based on the Kirkwood image from [archlinuxarm.org](http://archlinuxarm.org) (fully updated as of 1 May 2015), please refer to that site for licensing details of firmware files etc.

 ## Prerequisites